 NEW: Introducing the Festival for Trailers (movie, story, screenplay, novel etc..).
 Designed to get your film seen by industry executives and festival directors.

-Festival occurs on the first Tuesday of every single month and streams for 24 hours on the WILDsound Vimeo channel.
+Festival occurs on the last Saturday of every single month and streams for 24 hours on the WILDsound Vimeo channel.
 Guaranteed to be watched by 1000s of people.

 Trailers for both completed projects and scripts are eligible.
 They can be for films, scripted and unscripted TV shows, books, web series or games.